shdown/luastatus/plugins/llamacxx/README.rst

 The short answer to the questions above is, "no".

 The longer answer to the first question is, "no, unless you explicitly configure it to do so".
-*llama.cpp* is a tool for running LLMs locally; by default, it only serves for local host, and this plugin's ``hostname`` defaults to ``"127.0.0.1"``.
+*llama.cpp* is a tool for running LLMs locally; by default, it only serves for localhost, and this plugin's ``hostname`` defaults to ``"127.0.0.1"``.
 You *can* run *llama.cpp* on a remote host, configure it to serve over the network and configure this plugin to perform requests over the network, but this is not the default.
 This is the same as with our **mpd** plugin.